quantranfr/SortingGame/docs/README.md

 [![](http://img.youtube.com/vi/1rLfiI8Qr10/0.jpg)](https://youtu.be/1rLfiI8Qr10)

 Of course it's not interesting as is.
 A complet sorting game (featuring bubble sort algorithm for example) with at least some more cards is on the way.

+## Pre-requisites

+Materials: This game is designed to work with the multiple-objects detection system described in [this repository](https://github.com/quantranfr/MultiNFC) and requires 3 reader modules.

+Installation: Download, install the open-source game engine [Godot](https://godotengine.org) and open the `.project` file in this repository.
+Enjoy the game.

 ## Simulation without physical objects